djulbicb/To-all-my-loves/DevOps/Tech/05 - Jenkins/01_Jenkins.md

 ---

 # Connect git with jenkins
 Adding git repo is not required.
 Usually for git pipeline job is used.
 Freestyle project is used for some really specific tasks.
+Available cause of plugin credentials plugin.

 Create credentials (Username with password.
 Github credentials) and select it.